One family. Two wars. Eighty years apart.

 by Susannah Schild

-The book draws on extensive interviews with him, with other survivors, and on family testimonies preserved across three generations.
+It is a story of exile, return, motherhood, war, and the sacred geography of home.
+The book draws on extensive interviews with Papa, with other survivors, and on family testimonies preserved across three generations.

 What follows on this page is some of the material the book is built from — the photographs, the people, the structure.